memsql/singlestore-kafka-connector/demo/README.md

 ## Ingest data

-To ingest some data to `memsql_json_songs` topic you can execute `ingest-data.sh` script, which will add some example data to kafka.
+To ingest some data to `memsql_json_songs` topic you can execute `ingest-data.sh` script, which will add some sample data to kafka.

 ```
 ./ingest-data.sh
 ```

-After that you can see that the data has been added to the database
+After that, you will see that the data has been added to the database.

 ```
 docker exec -it memsql-kafka bash